MarisaNicoleSloan/career-portfolio/blog-submenu/README.md

 ### CMS & Data Architecture

+- Sanity: Used Sanity as the headless CMS for product and service pages, allowing flexible content modeling and dynamic content delivery.
+Extended it with custom fields and syncing content to PostgreSQL for relational querying and historical data storage
 - Modeled WordPress as a headless CMS, extended with custom fields and synced to PostgreSQL for relational querying and historical data storage
 - Integrated Firestore for real-time admin workflows, allowing non-technical editors to update content without redeploys
 - Built custom WordPress plugins for managing editorial workflows and structured metadata